 The State Library is open and its collections are available seven days a week.

 State Library materials are not lent directly to library visitors.
-Some general reference materials are available for loan to other libraries through an Inter-library Loan Service, however, material from the Heritage collections, such as South Australiana, Rare Books, Children's Literature Research Collection and Archival Collections, can only be used within the Library.
+Some general reference materials are available for loan to other libraries through an Inter-library Loan Service, however, material from the Heritage collections, such as South Australiana, Rare Books and Archival Collections, can only be used within the Library.

 Ask at your public library about how to order some of our materials on Inter-library loan.